spud/manifesto_docs/user_guide/accounts.rst

 ============

 Once logged in, you may edit the details of your user account.
 Regular users may use the /usr/ page to edit and modify their personal information, but websites that make use of user accounts may also have custom navigation elements designed to facilitate access to your account information.

+Note: Be sure that the User role has "Add" and "Own" permission for the Accounts module, which allows a user to edit their own User record.

 Editors and Admins will find their account details under the **My Account** link on the left-hand side.